KushajveerSingh/notes/docs/html/html.md

+ for no script, add a descriptive line why your site would not work, and provide an alternative to use ublock origin and tell them what external site resources you are using on the current website.

 ```html
 <!DOCTYPE html><!-- Use standard mode, to disable quirks mode for IE and Netscape -->
 <html lang="en"> <!-- en-US, fr-CA -->